AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 Instead, we will encode text snippets and label descriptions separately into embeddings of the same vector space using a bi-encoder.
 We will measure the cosine similarity between the embedding of a snippet and each candidate label.
 In standard classification tasks, we decide which label to output by simply picking the label with the closest embedding.

 A powerful general-purpose text vectorizer is a crucial requirement for our system.
-We use a model from the [sentence-transformers](https://www.sbert.net/) library to vectorize text snippets and labels.
+We must carefully chose the model we use to vectorize snippets, because performance of our classifier completely relies on its effectiveness.
+After significant experimentation, we settled on model from the [sentence-transformers](https://www.sbert.net/) library to vectorize text snippets and labels.

 Our approach can be summarized as follows:
 1) Encode label description and store the resulting label embeddings in the search index